 Jonathan E Spanier received a BA degrees in physics and music from Drew University in Madison NJ, received the PhD with Distinction from Columbia University in 2001 in applied physics (condensed matter) with Professor Irving P Herman.
 He completed a two-year postdoctoral fellowship in physical chemistry at Harvard University with Professor Hongkun Park prior to joining the Drexel faculty in 2003.
-He is presently an associate professor in the Department of Materials Science & Engineering and directs the University’s Centralized Research Facilities.
+He is presently a professor in the Department of Materials Science & Engineering and holds an affiliated faculty appointment in the Department of Physics.
+Since 2011 he is Director of the University’s Centralized Research Facilities.
 He served as associate dean for the College of Engineering, leading development of the College’s 2013-18 Strategic Plan.
 He also served as Interim Associate Department Head for MSE from 2006-08 and as the University Provost Fellow in 2009.
 Prior to completing the PhD, Professor Spanier held research and technical staff positions at the US Naval Research Laboratory in physical acoustics and in the semiconductor device industry (Kulite, Inc.), and he was a visiting lecturer at the Technion, the Israel Institute of Technology, in 2001.

 Professor Spanier currently serves as the Director and PI for the GAANN for Renewable Energy Technology and Infrastructure Networks (RETAIN) and for Engineers as Global Leaders in Energy Sustainability (EAGLES) at Drexel, US Dept. of Education-supported projects.
 His research is currently supported by the NSF, the Army Research Office, the Air Force Office of Scientific Research (AFOSR), the Office of Naval Research, the Nanoscale Research Initiative of the Semiconductor Research Corporation (SRC), and the US Dept. of Energy.
 His work has also been supported by Air Products Corporation, MITRE, and Structured Materials Industries, Inc. Professor Spanier is a member of the American Physical Society, the American Chemical Society and the Materials Research Society.